babeheim/docs-test/Troubleshooting.md

 #### Get TTF/OTF fonts working in IE9+

 While [some browsers](http://caniuse.com/ttf) support the TTF/OTF formats as webfonts, Internet Explorer generates an error unless the font is set to Installable Embedding mode.
+This behavior is reproduced when neither `.woff` nor `.eot` variants are served to IE.

 (more info on [#2517](https://github.com/FortAwesome/Font-Awesome/issues/2517))